deepesh06-95/mapLeaflet/README.md

 # This is a project made with leaflet js.
-## having 2 sections on left there are list of the stores and if a user clicks on the name and on the right side in the map user will be directed to the location of the store showing details of the store.
+## Having 2 sections on left there are list of the stores and if a user clicks on the name then on the right side in the map user will be directed to the location of the store showing details of the store.

+##For demo you can use this link
 https://deepesh06-95.github.io/mapLeaflet/